 A criminal charge expungement can be perfect for people trying to get their lives back on track.
 However, not everyone is eligible for a criminal charge expungement.

-By definition, a criminal record expungement is a “court-ordered process in which the legal record of an arrest or a criminal conviction is “sealed,” or erased in the eyes of the law.”
+By definition, criminal record expungement is a “court-ordered process in which the legal record of an arrest or a criminal conviction is “sealed,” or erased in the eyes of the law.”
 Almost every state has put legislation in place that allows people to have their records expunged.
 However, the particulars surrounding expungement vary from one state to the next.
 In most states, once an arrest or conviction has been expunged, it does not need to be disclosed to most potential employers, or landlords.

 You are eligible for expungement no matter if your case was a felony or misdemeanor.
 To be eligible for criminal charge expungement, you must meet three main criteria.